sameerkhurana10/DSOL_rv0.2/README.md

   2. `./run.sh --model deepsol1 --stage 1 --mode preprocess --device cpu --test_file new_test data/newtest.data`

-This step Preprocesses data, `new_test`, and stores at `data/newtest.data` in a format acceptable to Deepsol models.
+This step Preprocesses data files from step 1., and stores at `data/newtest.data` in a format acceptable to Deepsol models.
 Note: you can also use `deepsol2` or `deepsol3` in place of `deepsol1`.
 See Paper for more details

   3. `./run.sh --model deepsol1 --stage 2 --mode decode --device cpu data/newtest.data`